gorillamindset/gorillamindset/README.md

 # Hello, I'm Abhishek! 👋

-I code for the sheer joy of creating and solving challenges, a continuous journey of exploration and learning.
+Currently looking for Java developer job.
-Currently on a binge, completing dynamic programming challenges to sharpen my problem-solving skills.
+I am in a continuous journey of exploration and learning.

 ## About Me
 - 🎓 Currently pursuing my Master's  at IIT Hyderabad.